 - We use the definite article to refer to specific persons or things:

-I want to meet the principal in the school.
+I want to meet the principal of the school.

 The tourists crossed the river in a boat.